MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/network-security/vpn/vpn-conditional-access.md

 ---
-title: VPN and conditional access (Windows 10 and Windows 11)
+title: VPN and conditional access
-description: Learn how to integrate the VPN client with the Conditional Access Platform, so you can create access rules for Azure Active Directory (Azure AD) connected apps. ms.date: 09/23/2021 ms.topic: conceptual
+description: Learn how to integrate the VPN client with the Conditional Access platform, and how to create access rules for Azure Active Directory (Azure AD) connected apps. ms.date: 05/23/2023 ms.topic: conceptual
 ---